Celebrate Women’s History in Pasadena

 1999 FIFA Women’s World Cup Final at the Rose Bowl Stadium broke attendance and television records for women’s sports and the US Women’s Soccer Team’s winning kick was featured on the cover of Sports Illustrated, becoming one of the defining images of women’s athletics in the United States.
 Get a tour of the historic stadium on the last Friday of every month to see the locker rooms, the field, press box, and more.

-Pasadena’s Women’s History Walking Tour
+Pasadena's Museum of History Mansion Tour

 Support Women-Owned Businesses